 Not only did Roberts feel that he was being lied to, having been promised the position from Vince in the past, Roberts felt betrayed.
 In response, he threatened to no-show WrestleMania if he was not granted a release from his contract.

-Roberts was set to face the still relatively new Undertaker at WrestleMania VIII, and a win from the “Dead Man” further cemented him as a truly unstoppable force in the company.
+Roberts was set to face the still relatively new Undertaker at WrestleMania VIII, and a win for the “Dead Man” would have further cemented him as a truly unstoppable force in the company.

 Moments before showtime, Jake Roberts threatened to walk out before the match if Vince didn’t accept his release.
 Vince gave in, promising Jake that his release would be served, thus allowing the biggest wrestling show of the calendar year to go on as planned.

 Roberts cleanly and decisively put over the Undertaker, becoming the second victim in his storied streak.
 Here, he made Taker look like a megastar on his way out of the company.

 Being a massive name from the WWF, Jake Roberts was signed to rival company WCW in 1992 by then-President Kip Frye.
 Roberts was offered a multi-million-dollar deal.
 All he had to do was wait for his 90-day no-compete contract to expire.

 Then, on the 87th day, Frye was replaced with Bill Watts.

 Watts still had a legitimate grudge against Roberts due to their time together in Mid-South Wrestling.
 Watts reduced Jake’s reported 3.5 million dollar deal* to $200,000.
 Having already burned bridges with the WWF, there was nowhere else for him to go.

 Speaking about his WCW contract in an interview with Hannibal TV, Roberts admitted his deal with WCW was already in place before his WrestleMania 8 match.
 However, the contract hadn’t yet been signed.